Listen to the Podcast

 Some of the best advice I can give you regarding the emotions of fear or trading systems is probably to number one, create a system or strategy that’s a little bit more systematic, or automatic.

-If we take a look here, January 6th 2016, I would buy the stock it closed above it on the second bar, even though it’s a down bar, it closed above the moving average.
-It went up a few days, and here on this bar, even though it broke the moving average a little bit, it still stayed above it on the closing price.
-So still we continue riding, riding, riding and then right here on February 10th 2016 it close below it.
+If we take a look here, January 6th, 2016, I would buy the stock it closed above it on the second bar, even though it’s a down bar, it closed above the moving average.
+It went up a few days, and here on this bar, also thought it broke the moving average a little bit, it still stayed above it at the closing price.
+So again we continue riding, riding, riding and then right here on February 10th, 2016 it closes below it.
 So that’s when I would get out of the stock.

 Get emotions out the door

-That’s a simple system and strategy, and there’s no emotions attached to it, there’s no greed, there’s no fear.
-Of course I would probably be cheering my stock, and saying “stay above it”, but once that happens, you’re out, that’s it.
-And then again, you wait for your next opportunity, so it closed above it, let’s say, February 22, 2016 and then again, we continue running, and it closed below it right around march 24.
+That’s a simple system and strategy, and there are no emotions attached to it, there’s no greed, there’s no fear.
+Of course, I would probably be cheering my stock, and saying “stay above it,” but once that happens, you’re out, that’s it.
+And then again, you wait for your next opportunity, so it closed above it, let’s say, February 22, 2016, and then still, we continue running, and it closed below it right around March 24.
 So you’re in the trade for a few weeks, and that’s it, that’s a simple strategy and simple system, and it gets the emotions out the door.

 And if you look at many other charts and if you use the moving average as your system, and here for example, here is NAVI, which I don’t know what this company is, but you can see here it broke above the moving average in February 2015 and you can see I got in it, but then once it broke below it, if I was greedy, I would’ve probably held on to that stock and say, it will come back, then I’m thinking, well it’s a great company, well they make awesome phones, well you know, they’re doing this, or they’re doing that, or the CEO is this, or the CEO is that.